colorzhang/hybris/Caching DTO beans with Spring cache and Redis.md

 | Average |  |  | 38 |  |  | 34 |  |  | 39 |

 #Conclusion
+- Cache DTO only if you need it
+- Cache DTO only when it becomes bottleneck
+- Choose the cache mechanism and provider wisely
+-

 #Open issues
 - Data contention
 - Key distribution

 #Next step